What is the Neighbourhood Plan?

 - Appendices NB.
-The appendices are contained in one very large document (154MB) which may take a long time to download.
-It may also cause issues on mobile equipment or older computers.
+Some of these appendices are large documents which may take a long time to download.
+It may also cause issues on mobile equipment or older computers.Appendices

 - The CR3 Sustainability Appraisal/Strategic Environmental Assessment.
 This is an appraisal of the economic, environmental, and social effects of a plan from the outset of the preparation process.
 It allows decisions to be made that accord with sustainable development and is a legal requirement in the preparation of Neighbourhood Plans.Sustainability AppraisalThe matrix of planning policies versus the results of the sustainability appraisal are shown in the following document.
 They are colour coded with any policies flagged red will require some mitigation.
 This document also contains some comments on the policies in general.Sustainability Appraisal Matrix

 - The Local Green Space register.
 Local Green Space designation is a way to provide special protection against development for green areas of particular importance to local communities.Local Green Space Register

 - Site assessments.
 These assessments have been produced by the CR3 forum team over a period of time.
 The first assessments were done before Tandridge DC published their HELAA list as part of their local plan consultation.
 The HELAA list will vary over time as sites are included or withdrawn.
-The CR3 Forum and the local parish councils will continue to carry out site assessments as further sites come forward
+The CR3 Forum and the local parish councils will continue to carry out site assessments as further sites come forward Site Assessments

 How can I have my say?